richardanaya/iceflow/README.md

 # IceFlow

-IceFlow is a global data store inspired from Redux, RxJS and Freezer.js.
+IceFlow is a predictable state container for JavaScript inspired from Redux, RxJS and Freezer.js.

 # Example